List of Olympic men's ice hockey players for Canada: Reserve goaltenders

 These goaltenders were named to the Olympic roster, but did not receive any ice time during games.
-Martin Brodeur and Curtis Joseph did not play in any games at the 1998 Winter Olympics, but did start games at later tournaments.

 Skaters

 Reserve skaters

 These players were named to the Olympic roster, but did not play in any games.

 Note 1.
 Sources vary on whether these players received a medal, although the IOC lists them as having received one.

 Note 2.
 That player's team won a medal, although the player is not listed as having received one in the IOC database.